-This event is hosted by the Climate Stories Collaborative, with support from the College of Fine and Applied Arts; The College of Arts and Sciences; The Reich College of Education; The Honors College; and The Smith Gallery.
+This event series is hosted by the Climate Stories Collaborative, with support from the College of Fine and Applied Arts; The College of Arts and Sciences; The Reich College of Education; The Hayes School of Music; The Honors College; and The Smith Gallery.
 With participation from students in: Anthropology; Applied Design; Art; Communication; Cultural, Gender and Global Studies; Curriculum and Instruction; English; Geological and Environmental Sciences; Government and Justice Studies; Management; Mathematical Sciences; Social Work; Sustainable Development; Sustainable Technology and the Built Environment; Theatre & Dance; and University College.

 All events are free and open to the public, and will take place at HOW Space unless otherwise noted.